suphamster/lada/README.md

 ## Models
 The project comes with a `generic` mosaic removal / video restoration model that was trained on a diverse set of scenes and is used by default.
-There is also a `bj_pov` model which was trained only on such specific clips and may show better results than the generic model but therefore is not as versatile (Didn't notice much of a difference but YMMV).

 > [!TIP]
-> For folks currently using or interested in the mosaic restoration model of [DeepMosaics](https://github.com/HypoX64/DeepMosaics):
+> For folks currently using or interested in the mosaic restoration model from [DeepMosaics](https://github.com/HypoX64/DeepMosaics):
 > It is integrated in Lada and you can use it via CLI or GUI if you prefer.
-As DeepMosaics is not maintained anymore it is also included in the Flatpak and Docker image of Lada so it's easier to use.
+As DeepMosaics is not maintained anymore it's also included in the Flatpak and Docker image of Lada so it's easier to use.

 You can select the model to use in the sidepanel or if using the CLI by passing the arguments for path and type of model.